Beautiful Bones: Sakurako's Investigation: Media

+Light novels

+The first novel, A Corpse is Buried Under Sakurako's Feet, was published on February 23, 2013 by Kadokawa.
+By 2015, the series had sold over 600,000 copies.
+Sixteen subsequent volumes were released with the seventeenth and final volume in the main story being published on March 24, 2021.
+A spin-off book was published on May 24, 2022.

+Volumes

 Anime

 An anime adaptation by Troyca aired in Japan between October 7, 2015 and December 23, 2015 and was simulcast by Crunchyroll.
 The opening theme is "Dear Answer" performed by True while the ending theme is "Uchiyoserareta Bōkyaku no Zankyō ni" (打ち寄せられた忘却の残響に, The Reverberation of a Washed Up Oblivion) by Technoboys Pullcraft Green-Fund feat.
 Yuki Ootake.
 Sentai Filmworks licensed the series for home video release in North America.

 Episode list

 Live-action series

 A live-action television series adaptation of the manga series was announced on February 24, 2017.
 The series was co-directed by Yūichi Satō and Daisuke Yamauchi, and written by Junpei Yamaoka, with music composed by Yugo Kanno.
 It premiered on Fuji TV on April 23, 2017, airing every Sunday at 9:00pm for 10 episodes.

+Reception

+Nicole MacLean, writing for THEM Anime Reviews, was highly positive towards Sakurako Kujo and her expertise in osteology, commended the side characters and one-off episodes for being enjoyable, but was critical of the overarching plot feeling forced and lacking substance regarding Sakurako's antagonist.
+Paul Jensen of Anime News Network praised the stories for their "calmer, quieter musings on life and death," felt that Sakurako's idiosyncrasies weren't presented well, and was critical of the writing leaning towards "forced drama and overwrought moral philosophy" when murder is involved and offering little information for its potential overarching villain.
+He concluded that: "There's some decent material in here, and it's good enough to justify a single viewing if you enjoy mystery shows [...]
+As it stands, I don't think it's compelling enough to win over a wider audience."